ajitatif/feature-flags-spring/README.md

 ## To-Do

 - [x] Handle A/B testing
+- [x] Implement feature usage metrics
+- [ ] Make the feature experimentation abstract, and implement config file based experimentation
+- [ ] Implement database based experimentation, and invent an easy way of using one or the other
 - [ ] Reduce the amount of boilerplate code of creating delegates for each feature.
 Generify or create proxied on the fly
-- [x] Implement feature usage metrics

 ## How to build and include in your project